 Tarun joined Watsi on August 2nd, 2016.
 Five years ago, Tarun joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Tarun's most recent donation supported James, a cheerul father from Kenya, for fracture repair surgery.
+Tarun's most recent donation supported Da, a loving father from Thailand, to fund eye surgery.

 James is a hardworking man coming from the outskirts of Nairobi and is a father of two daughters, one in college and the other having completed high school recently.
 He is separated from his wife and takes up casual labour to make ends meet.
 He is a jovial man.
 In August, James was involved in an accident when a motorcycle hit him as he walked on a footpath.
 The motorcycle driver escaped leaving him in pain.
 He was taken to a local hospital for first aid and then to a district hospital.
 He had an x-ray done but was only given pain medication and advised to wait for the bone to heal on its own.
 However, James' mother decided to bring him to Nazareth hospital.
 His leg is painful and swollen and he is not able to walk at all.
 James was recommended to undergo an ORIF surgery to repair the fracture.
 Fortunately, surgeons at our medical partner can help.
 On August 30th, James will undergo a fracture repair procedure, called an open reduction and internal fixation.
 The surgery will allow the fractured bone to heal with ease allowing him to walk easily again.
 Now, our medical partner, African Mission Healthcare Foundation, is requesting $1,049 to fund this procedure.
 James says, “I am glad there is hope for my leg to be treated so that I can go back to my normal life.”